DoctorWkt/CSCvon8/journal.md

 bring back the Flags register and somehow lose the Jump logic chip?

 OK, so I'm thinking this is going to be a real PITA to implement.
 How about
-$HH00,B indexed addressing like the existing CSC8?
+$HH00,B indexed addressing?
 I still have a spare control bit.
 How about a 2-bit address bus selector:

 ```